 We also met Andrew, who works with Michael D. at the Middlesex County Planning office.
 Thanks for coming out to say hello, and thank you for the cool poster cheering us on!

 We started week 9 arriving in Cranford, NJ where Stephen Dunn (@thebikingfireman) met us and hosted us in his home.
 We had a lovely evening with his family and with Jenn Popper, a woman who walked from NJ to Calais, ME on the East Coast Greenway.
-Jenn also wrote a nice piece covering the expedition (see link here)
+Check out her blog to learn more about her healing journey (link here) - hers is an incredibly touching story.
+We were honored that Jenn also wrote a nice piece covering our expedition (see link here).

-East Hartford's Mayor Michael "Mike" Walsh surprised Shan and Rob, one of his running partners, by providing a personal escort through his city.
+East Hartford's Mayor Michael "Mike" Walsh surprised Shan and Rob, one of Shan's running buddies, by providing a personal escort through his city.
 He drove alongside the runners with flashing lights until they reached the border of East Hartford and Manchester.
+Thanks, Mayor Mike!